 To approach Peak 3920, drive about 15 miles south of Anchorage to the pullout parking for the Falls Creek Trail at Mile 105 of the Seward Highway (Alaska Highway 1).

 .
-The trail initially climbs at a moderately steep grade through forest, emerging abruptly at about 3/4 mile onto a kind of shelf at elevation 900 feet, where there is a big boulder with a bit of a view.
+The trail initially climbs at a moderately steep grade through forest, emerging abruptly at about 3/4 mile onto a kind of shelf at elevation 800 feet, where there is a big boulder with a bit of a view.
 You want to bear left, downhill at first, to continue following the main creek up the valley.
-Over the next mile you'll gain another 1300 feet, at first in heavy brush and then through intermittent lush meadows.
+Over the next mile you'll gain another 1400 feet, at first in heavy brush and then through intermittent lush meadows.
 This brings you to a major fork in the valley at elevation 2200 feet, with the right fork heading toward the cirque under Indianhouse Mountain

 Take the right fork that heads around the east flank of the south ridge.
-After a couple of hundred yards, leave this trail and strike upslope to gain the crest of the ridge, where you will find a path.
+After a couple of hundred yards, strike upslope to gain the crest of the ridge, where you will find a path.
 Follow the ridgecrest.
-After a short knife-edged section, a class 4 rock step is passed by traversing left about a hundred feet onto the west face on a sheep trail (on descent, this bypass is a little bit difficult to spot).
-Continue easily to the top.
+Some easy scrambling begins at about 3500 feet.
+After a short knife-edged section, a class 4 rock step can be bypassed by traversing left about a hundred feet onto the west face on a sheep trail (on descent, this bypass is a little bit difficult to spot).
+Regain the ridge crest and continue easily to the top.

 Take the left fork and ascend gently over broad tundra meadows to pretty Falls Lake, elevation 2900.
 From the lake, continue east to the low point in the ridge ahead, which connects Peak 3920 with South Suicide.
-Once on the ridge, turn right and sramble easily to the top.
+Once on the ridge, turn right and scramble easily to the top.

 Both routes have excellent footing (essentially no scree) and are equally pleasurable.
 Going up by the South Ridge and descending via the lake makes a nice loop, with a total of six miles round-trip travel from the trailhead.

 Falls Lake makes a beautiful campsite, and if you camp there you will often have the valley to yourself once the dayhikers leave.
-Fires aren't permitted, and large groups (12+) will need a permit to camp.
+The cirque south of the peak, below the massive face of Indianhouse Mountain, also offers gorgeous camping.
+In either case, fires aren't permitted, and large groups (12+) will need a permit to camp.

-Red TapeChugach State Park has few restrictions.
-As of 2012 there are no parking fees at the trailhead parking.
+Chugach State Park has few restrictions.
+As of 2016 there are no parking fees at the trailhead parking.